B3nac/InjuredAndroid/README.md

 2. Connect your phone and your pc with a usb cable.

 3. Install via adb. `adb install injuredandroid.apk`.
+Note: You need to use the absolute path to the .apk file or be in the same directory.

 ### Setup for an Android Emulator using Android Studio